 My TSH level was at 90!

 Although I had no idea what that meant, answers brought me some relief.
 After countless days of researching on the internet and reading Mary Shomon’s book Living Well with Hypothyroidism: What Your Doctor Doesn’t Tell You…That You Need to Know I decided to start a Facebook page called Thyroid Awareness.
 I still don’t completely understand how we both survived that pregnancy.
-Everything I have read says infertility, miscarriage, still birth, complications, or birth defects.
+Everything I have read says maternal thyroid disease is linked to infertility, miscarriage, stillbirth, maternal anemia, pre-eclampsia, premature delivery, low birth weight, ADHD, Autism, and more.
 Had it not been for Olivia’s miraculous birth, I may still be suffering from a disease of which I had never even heard.